sunify/svelte-select/README.md

 # svelte-select

-Simple select that allows you to customize button appearance
+Simple component that allows you to customize select button appearance

 ```svelte
 <script>